vrivellino/chef-java_se/README.md

 - `node['java_se']['win_jre_home']` - Location to install public JRE.
 Leave nil to use default location.
 Default `nil`.

 ##### Bind (Do not change)
+See https://docs.chef.io/cookbook_versions.html for information on how to set java_se cookbook version constraints.

 - `node['java_se']['version']` - The JDK version to install.
 - `node['java_se']['build']` - The build number to download from Oracle.
 - `node['java_se']['sha256'][type][arch]` - The checksum to validate the installer with.
 Where `type` is one of 'dmg',